bell-kevin/Kevin-Bell/README.md

 in the long term.
 We urge you to read about the
-[Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.
+[Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects

 If you are a contributor who personally has already quit using GitHub, please [check this resource](https://bellkevin.wordpress.com) for how to send us contributions without